atripes/bloggo/_posts/2018-03-01-welcome-to-jekyll.markdown

 We try this once more:

-There will be an update.
+There will be a thousand.

 {% highlight ruby %}
 def print_hi(name)